aftalforque-design/GE-IT-Skills-Portfolio/prompt-engineering.md

 - **Engine Used:** Canva Magic Media / DALL-E 3

 - **Visual Prompt:** "A flat minimalist vector logo of a recycling symbol intertwined with a green leaf and a simplified Davao City skyline.
 Use a clean blue and green color palette.
 No gradients, shadows, text, or 3D effects.
-Government-friendly design with simple geometric shapes and a transparent background.
+Government-friendly design with simple geometric shapes and a transparent background."